-Earl Wurzbach serves as the President of the Brazos County A&M Club having received a Bachelor’s degree in Agriculture Education in 1979 and Master’s in Education in 1980, both from Texas A&M. While at Texas A&M, Earl was a member of the Ross Volunteers and Squadron Six, of which he served as Commanding Officer in 1979.
+Earl Wurzbach serves as Immediate Past President of the Brazos County A&M Club having received a Bachelor’s degree in Agriculture Education in 1979 and Master’s in Education in 1980, both from Texas A&M. While at Texas A&M, Earl was a member of the Ross Volunteers and Squadron Six, of which he served as Commanding Officer in 1979.
 Professionally, Earl owned a McDonald’s franchise for more than 25 years and served as President of the McDonald’s Owner/Operation Association of Greater Houston and also as President of the Ronald McDonald House Charities of Greater Houston/Galveston.
 He is past Chairman of the Baytown Chamber of Commerce and past President of the Kiwanis Club of Baytown.
 Earl lives in Bryan with his wife, Joy ’80 (a former officer with the Brazos County A&M Club) and they have three children.

 Bob Davis was named after Robert Willis Willeford who is memorialized on the bronze board in the MSC as a pilot who died in WWII in the Pacific.
 Therefore it was fitting for him to pursue his PhD in Industrial Engineering at Texas A&M when he was 40.
 During his working years Mr. Davis worked in the aircraft, automotive, plastic, and communication industries.
 His duties included Life Cycle Cost, Plant Floor layout and design using simulation, machine selection, Group Technology Cells, Quality System Design, Manufacturing System Design, and assurance that all systems supported Autonomic Logistic support.
 In retirement, Bob and Diana moved to Bryan in 2008.
 They are both active in the Republican Party where Bob coordinates the Republican Primary for Brazos County and are proud to have two Aggie daughters.